Pumpkin Waffles with Cinnamon Maple Syrup

 • Kosher salt — I like to use a medium grain kosher salt for baking recipes like this one.
 You can also use sea salt.

-• Ground cinnamon — this is the spice that’s giving us all the fall warming flavors.
+• Ground cinnamon — this is the spice that’s gives us all the fall warming flavors.
 You may substitute it with the same amount of pumpkin pie spice if you like that and have it on hand.

 • Eggs — not only will these give our pumpkin waffle recipe some structure, but they’ll help them become fluffy, too.